Official bilingualism in Canada: Extended French program

 Some schools in Ontario offer a third method of FSL education: the Extended French program.
 Students enter into this program as early as Grade 4—the starting grade is set by each region's school board—and may continue the program through to graduation.
 The program can also be entered when beginning secondary school; however, as there is a prerequisite number of previous instruction hours, usually only students previously enrolled in the Extended French or French Immersion programs can enter.
 In this program, at least 25% of all instruction must be in French.
 From Grades 4 through 8, this means that at least one course per year other than "French as a Second Language" must be taught solely in French.
 From Grades 9 through 12, along with taking the Extended French language course every year, students must complete their mandatory Grade 9 Geography and Grade 10 Canadian History credits in French.
 Students who complete these required courses and take one extra credit taught in French receive a certificate upon graduation in addition to their diploma.

 Intensive French

 Intensive French is a method of FSL education that originated in Newfoundland.

 In 2004, Intensive French began in some schools in British Columbia.
-Intensive French is a choice program (in offering schools) during the grade 6 year.
-For the first five months of the school year students spend 80% of their time learning French, with the other 20% being for math.
+Intensive French is a choice program (in offering schools).
+For the first five months of the grade 6 school year, students spend 80% of their time learning French, with the other 20% being for math.
 The rest of the core curriculum (Social Studies, Science, and Language Arts in English) is condensed for the second half of the year, comprising 80% of the time, with one hour for French.
 In the grade 7 year students continue to have one hour of core French per day.
 This results in 600 hours of French instruction over the two years.